 These drugs also cross the placenta and are absorbed by the baby.
 They reach the baby’s heart, brain and other organs.

 Ecstasy is absorbed into the bloodstream and is transferred across the placenta to the baby.
-One study has shown that heavy MDMA use in pregnancy is associated with poorer mental and motor development in infants at 12 months old.
-There is also some evidence to suggest that it can lead to an increase risk of baby having birth defects.
-However, this is limited research and we do not know for sure.
+One study has shown that heavy MDMA use in pregnancy is linked toassociated with poorer mental and motor development in infants at 12 months old.
+There is also some evidence to suggest that it can lead to an increased risk of baby having birth defects.
+However, this is limited research and we still don’t know the full effects of taking ecstasy during pregnancy.

 Women who inject heroin or other drugs may become infected with viruses such as HIV or Hepatitis B or C from dirty needles, and risk passing the virus on to their babies.